 General Guidance.

 The inspector should find implementing documents that specifically address the licensee’s organizational structure, responsibilities, authorities, and delegation of authority.
-The licensee’s entire staff, including contractors (e.g., subcontractors, agents, suppliers, vendors), is responsible for performing activities that meet quality objectives that affect safetyrelated functions of structures, systems, and components (SSCs).
+The licensee’s entire staff, including contractors (e.g., subcontractors, agents, suppliers, vendors), is responsible for performing activities that meet quality objectives that affect safety-related functions of structures, systems, and components (SSCs).

 In addition, the licensee should have specific staff members who have been designated to perform specific QA functions that are independent of the work being performed.
 These functions include: establishing the QA program (including the QAPD and implementing documents), determining whether the QA program is effectively being implemented (conducting oversight activities), and verifying that safety related and important to safety activities have been performed correctly (may be recognized as the quality control (QC) function).

 Inspection of the licensee’s organization may require more in-depth interviews of staff and management than other criteria of Appendix B to 10 CFR Part 50.
-The inspection of implementation in this area should be directed at verifying that the overall QA program is established and clear, that the staff performing the specific QA functions is truly independent, that delegation of work to others (including internal to the licensee and to contractors) is at the appropriate reporting level within the organization, and that staff understand their responsibilities and the lines of authority.
+The inspection of implementation in this area should be directed at verifying that the overall QA program is established and clear, that the staff performing the specific QA functions is truly independent, that delegation of work to others (including internal to the licensee and to contractors) is at the appropriate reporting level within the organization, and that staff understands their responsibilities and the lines of authority.
 At the conclusion of the inspection of the QA program implementation portion of this IP appendix, the inspector should be able to conclude whether the licensee’s staff members understand their roles and responsibilities, including the importance of their compliance with the licensee’s QA program in the effective implementation of the QA program.

 The inspector should also perform a detailed review of the licensee’s delegation of QA program implementation to contractors acting as an agent to the licensee, if applicable to this section.
 The inspector should verify whether the licensee has delegated responsibilities through the purchase order whether the contractor QA program would be followed or if the contractor has committed to implementing the licensee’s QAPD.
 The licensee should verify that the contractor follows the licensee’s QAPD or the contractor’s QAPD through the licensee’s external audit process, where applicable.